lgblgblgb/xemu/README.md

 That's about all - currently :)

+## What is that "Commodore GEOS" emulator?!

+It's a very primitive Commodore 64 emulator without many features and with the intent to have special support to run *OWN* GEOS version interacts with the emulator in a special way.
+It's a help/debug tool for some GEOS related projects.
+Probably you don't ever need this emulator currently, and only useful for myself :) And no, please don't ask the "special GEOS version" ...

 ## Why the Commodore VIC-20 emulation is included?

 Foreword: this VIC-20 emulator is incomplete, unfinished, and very incorrect,